johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.5A VOR Navigation.md

 - [[IR.4 Flight Deck Organization, Workload and Automation Management]]

 ### Schedule
-Ground 1 hour; simulator and/or airplane, 2 hours
+Ground 1 hour; simulator and/or airplane, 2 hours^[may need less time based on depth of PPL training]

 ### Lesson Elements
 1. VOR Information from [[Ground-Based Navigation using VOR, DME, and ILS#VOR]]